 BIP reception

-When a STA with management frame protection negotiated receives a group addressed robust management frame protected by BIP, it shall
+When a STA with management frame protection negotiated receives a group addressed robust management frame protected by BIP, BIP-GMAC-128 or BIP-GMAC-256, it shall

 Identify the appropriate IGTK key and associated state based on the MME KeyID field.
 If no such IGTK exists, silently drop the frame.

 b) Perform replay protection on the received frame.
 The receiver shall interpret the MME IPN field as a 48-bit unsigned integer.
 It shall compare this MME IPN integer value to the value of the receive replay counter for the IGTK identified by the MME Key ID field.
 If the integer value from the received MME IPN field is less than or equal to the replay counter value for this IGTK, the receiver shall discard the frame and increment the dot11RSNAStatsCMACReplays counter by 1.
-The receiver shall extract and save the received MIC value, and compute the AES-128-CMAC over the concatenation of (AAD || Management Frame Body including MME) with the MIC field masked to 0 in the MME.
-If the result does not match the received MIC value, then the receiver shall discard the frame and increment the dot11RSNAStatsCMACICVErrors

 If the replay protection succeeds, compute AAD for this management frame, as specified in 11.4.4.3 (BIP AAD construction).

-Extract and save the received MIC value, and compute the AES-128-CMAC over the concatenation of (AAD || Management Frame Body || MME) with the MIC field masked to 0 in the MME.
+Extract and save the received MIC value, and compute a verifier over the concatenation of (AAD || Management Frame Body || MME) with the MIC field masked to 0 in the MME.
+For BIP, the verifier is AES-128-CMAC; for BIP-GMAC-128, the verifier is AES-128-GMAC; and, for BIP-GMAC-256, the verifier is AES-256-GMAC.
 If the result does not match the received MIC value, then the receiver shall discard the frame and increment the dot11RSNAStatsCMACICVErrors counter by 1.

 Update the replay counter for the IGTK identified by the MME Key ID field with the integer value of the MME IPN field.